 - Save for Later.
 Saves entries on the current page but does not go to the next page.

 - Next.
 Saves entries on the current page and goes to the next page.

 Clicking Exit clears your entries on the current page only (your entries on previous page were already saved).
 If you click Exit while applying, your entries on the current page will not be saved, but any previously saved pages in the application will be stored on the My Activities page and the application will display the Draft status.

 If I submit my profile and a job matching my skills opens up later, can I expect to hear from Wells Fargo?

 If your profile is searchable, a recruiter can discover your profile when searching the job seeker database for matches to the job qualifications.
 However, recruiters use a variety of methods to fill jobs.
 It's best to apply for the jobs that interest you, rather than relying on recruiters to contact you.
 (To confirm that your profile is searchable, go to the My Account Information page and check your Profile Status at the bottom.)

-If my profile is searchable, does that mean my employment screening score is visible to anyone who views my profile?
+If my profile is searchable, does that mean if I have an employment screening score, it is visible to anyone who views my profile?

 No, your test score is only visible in association with the job you applied for.